MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Super-AzureAd-Service-Principal.md

 ![Azure Active Directory admin center App registrations Add permissions APIs](../img/posts/2020-04-02-Super-AzureAd-Service-Principal/Azure_Active_Directory_admin_center_App_registrations_Add_permissions_Application_permissions_API.jpg)

 The  permissions we are interested in granting are listed below.
-Review the following table for a detailed description on the differences between `all` or `OwnedBy`.
-Depending on the granularity you want select to choose `all` or `OwnedBy`.
+Review the following table for a detailed description on the differences between `All` or `OwnedBy`.
+Depending on the granularity you want select to choose `All` or `OwnedBy`.
 Both permissions can be used for a *Super Service Principal*.

 | Permission                    | Description                                                                                                                                                                                                                                                                                                                                                                      | Admin Consent Required |
 | ----------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------- |